AugmentedWeb/UserGUI/README.md

 UserGui is built around [BeautifyTools' Form Builder](https://beautifytools.com/html-form-builder.php).
 It eases the design process of your GUI's form so that you don't have to remember a million different commands and element names.

 After designing the form, it can be exported as a HTML string.
 With one UserGui command it can be added to the GUI.
 The design process is increadibly easy and fast to do.
-You'll love it once you'll get used to it.
+You'll love it once you get used to it.

 ### Dynamic Navigation Tabs